-This course is a physical education activity class combining aerobic and strength training exercises utilizing the weight and aerobic machines in the fitness center at the activity center.
+Description: This course is a physical education activity class combining aerobic and strength training exercises utilizing the weight and aerobic machines in the fitness center at the activity center.
 This course may be repeated for credit.

-PE 1085 Weight Training

-This course is a weight-training program using free weights.
+PE 1085 Weight Training Semester(s) Taught: Fall, Spring, Summer Credits, Lecture hours, Lab hours: (1:0:2) Description: This course is a weight-training program using free weights.
 This course is repeatable for credit.
+Prerequisites: None Corequisites: None